-the young Tobias, and accompanies him on his journey into the country of the Medes.-Tobit, chap.
-5, 6, 7.
+"It is also an angel, who, in the form of a man, appears to the young Tobias, and accompanies him on his journey into the country of the Medes.
+(Tobit, v., vi. vii.)

-"In short, after the resurrection of Our Lord Jesus Christ, it was an angel, who, in the form of a young man, appears to Mary Magdelene and the other Mary.-St. Matthew, chap.
-28.
+"In short, after the resurrection of our Lord Jesus Christ, it was an angel who, in the form of a young man, appears to Mary Magdalene and the other Mary.
+(St. Matt., xxviii.)

-"Souls of Deceased Men .- Samuel, after descending to the grave, appears to Saul in the same form as he had on earth, through the means of the Witch of Endor, of whom God makes use to execute his holy designs, with regard to the
+"Souls of Deceased Men.-Samuel, after descending to the grave, appears to Saul in the same form as he had on earth, through the means of the witch of Endor, of whom God makes use to execute his holy designs with regard to the Hebrew king.
+(1 Samuel, xxviii.)